hxtree/galaxyops/README.md

 microservices, and infrastructure as code (IaC) used to continously deploy Cats Cradle in its entirety.

-Most packages developed for the game engine but are also published individually on NPM.
+Although most of the packages within this repo were created for use in relation to the game engine, they are also published individually and available on NPM.

 The game engine client is built using Unreal Engine 5.